yehia67/documentation/utils/0.1/official/proof-of-existence/overview.md

-# Proof-of-existance provider overview
+# Proof-of-existence provider overview

 **Files are important for transporting information such as contracts among different parties.
 Sometimes, one party may change a file without the others knowing.
 So, all parties need a way to reliably prove that a file has not been changed so they can trust it.
-To prove that a file is unchanged, you can use the proof-of-existance utility to hash the file's contents and attach it to the Tangle.
+To prove that a file is unchanged, you can use the proof-of-existence utility to hash the file's contents and attach it to the Tangle.
 This way, any party can later hash the file and compare it to the immutable one on the Tangle.
 If the hashes are the same, the file is unchanged.**

 ## Prove that a file is unchanged

-In this example, we use the [proof-of-existance library](https://github.com/iotaledger/iota-poex-tool) to prove that a file is unchanged.
+In this example, we use the [proof-of-existence library](https://github.com/iotaledger/iota-poex-tool) to prove that a file is unchanged.

 First, we create a file that we later want to prove is unchanged.
 Then, we hash the file and add its hash to a transaction before attaching it to the [Devnet](root://getting-started/0.1/network/iota-networks.md#devnet) Tangle.
 The Devnet is similar to the Mainnet, except the tokens are free.
 Any transactions that you send to the Devnet do not exist on other networks such as the Mainnet.